LiibanMo/calculus-of-regression/README.md

-# The Calculus First-Order Gradient-Based Machine Learning
+# The Calculus of First-Order Gradient-Based Machine Learning

 ## Overview